r146023/Avery/CONTRIBUTING.md

 ### Why does the JSDoc use TypeScript syntax to specify types?

-Several members of the team are very fond of TypeScript and we wanted to leverage as many of its advantages, like improved autocompletion, for Preact.
-We even attempted to port Preact to TypeScript a few times, but we ran into many issues with the DOM typings.
+Several members of the team are very fond of TypeScript and we wanted to leverage as many of its advantages, like improved autocompletion, for Avery.
+We even attempted to port Avery to TypeScript a few times, but we ran into many issues with the DOM typings.
 Those would force us to fill our codebase with many `any` castings, making our code very noisy.

 Luckily TypeScript has a mode where it can somewhat reliably typecheck JavaScript code by reusing the types defined in JSDoc blocks.
 It's not perfect and it often has trouble inferring the correct types the further one strays away from the function arguments, but it's good enough that it helps us a lot with autocompletion.
 Another plus is that we can make sure that our TypeScript definitons are correct at the same time.